telerik/maui-docs/controls/listview/load-on-demand.md

 <snippet id='listview-loadondemand-loadondemandcustomizations-lodbutton' />

- > For a runnable example with the ListView load on demand manual button customization scenario, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to the **ListView > LoadOnDemand** category.
+ > For a runnable example with the ListView load-on-demand manual button customization scenario, see the [SDKBrowser Demo Application]({%slug sdkbrowser-app%}) and go to the **ListView > LoadOnDemand** category.

 ### Change the Appearance of the Manual Loading Indicator